Semantic Models for the First-stage Retrieval: A Comprehensive Review

-One of the basic methods to leverage the advantages of neural models while still employing sparse term-based retrieval is to re-weight the term importance before indexing.
-To this purpose, a direct way is to design neural models to predict the term weights rather than the pre-defined heuristic functions.
-An alternative method is to augment each document with additional terms, then, the expanded documents are stored and indexed with the classical term-based methods.
+One of basic methods to leverage the advantage of neural models while still employing sparse term-based retrieval is to re-weight the term importance before indexing.
+To this purpose, a direct way is to design neural models to predict term weights based on semantics rather than pre-defined heuristic functions.
+An alternative method is to augment each document with additional terms, then, expanded documents are stored and indexed with classical term-based methods.

-The earliest method to learn term weights, to the best of our knowledge, is the DeepTR model~\cite{zheng2015learning}.
-The DeepTR leverages neural word embeddings, which have been learned from a large-scale text corpus, to construct a word-embedding-based term weighting method.
-Specifically, it constructs a feature vector for each query term and learns a regression model to map the feature vectors onto the ground truth weights of terms.
-The estimated weights can be directly used to replace the classical term weighting schemes in the inverted index, e.g., BM25 and LM, to generate bag-of-words query representations to improve the retrieval performance.
+One of the earliest methods to learn term weights is the DeepTR model~\cite{zheng2015learning}, which leverages neural word embeddings to estimate the term importance.
+Specifically, it constructs a feature vector for each query term and learns a regression model to map feature vectors onto ground truth weights of terms.
+Estimated weights can be directly used to replace classical term weighting schemes in the inverted index, e.g., BM25 and LM, to generate bag-of-words query representations to improve the retrieval performance.
 More recently, \citet{frej2020learning} proposed a term discrimination values (TDVs) learning method, which replaces the IDF field in the original inverted index based on FastText~\cite{bojanowski2017enriching}.
-In addition to the pairwise ranking objective, they also minimized the $\ell_1$-norm of the bag-of-words document representations to reduce the memory footprint of the inverted index and speed up the retrieval process.
+In addition to the pairwise ranking objective, they also minimized the $\ell_1$-norm of bag-of-words document representations to reduce the memory footprint of the inverted index and speed up the retrieval process.
 Besides, \citet{zuccon2015integrating} used word embeddings within the translation language model for information retrieval.
-They leveraged word embeddings to estimate the translation probabilities between words.
+They leveraged word embeddings to estimate translation probabilities between words.
 This language model captures implicit semantic relations between words in queries and those in relevant documents, thus bridging the vocabulary mismatch and producing more accurate estimations of document relevance.